paysdoc/ES6TypeScript/README.md

 Export the person by inserting the 'export' keyword in front of the 'class' keyword.
 Now person.ts exposes a person class ready to be imported by some other file.

-When in app.ts, type Person and autocompletion should kick in and do the importing for you.
+When in app.ts, type Person and let autocompletion do the importing for you.
 ```
 _If your IDE does not support this feature, you have to manually import it.
 The import paths are relative to the
 location of the file that is doing the import._